-When revealing its user-oriented beta in January, Blockstream confirmed that “Fees are paid using Lightning testnet (yes, that means free broadcasts!) and after a period of successful testing, the satellite API will switch to main net to become one of the world’s first bitcoin-powered satellite services.”
+When revealing its user-oriented beta in January, Blockstream confirmed that “Fees are paid using Lightning testnet (yes, that means free broadcasts!) and after a period of successful testing, the satellite API will switch to the main net to become one of the world’s first bitcoin-powered satellite services.”

 Blockstream is currently offering interested Bitcoin users with various options to participate in its satellite network.
 The company’s official website tracks publicly visible sent as well as queued satellite broadcasts.